How to write a query letter: 12 essential steps.

 - Give the book’s hook

-The book’s hook, also known as the handle or elevator pitch, is an intriguing statement that answers three important questions: “Why?”
+The hook, also known as the handle or elevator pitch, is an intriguing statement that answers three important questions: “Why?”
 “Who cares?” and “What will it do for me?”

 For example, “Medical doctors are just as bad at picking cost-effective treatments as regular folks are, which accounts for an annual $20 billion in excess medical costs—and even worse, the loss of seven to nine thousand lives.”

-This tells us that something is terribly wrong with our health system, which can be followed by an introduction to your book: “My book, Doctors As Techs: A Radical Solution to Our National Health Crisis, proposes reshaping the U.S. health system to allow physicians to do what they do best—treat patients—by relieving them of the responsibility of deciding which treatments will be used.”
+This tells us that something is terribly wrong with our health system, which can be followed by an introduction to your idea: “My book, Doctors As Techs: A Radical Solution to Our National Health Crisis, proposes reshaping the U.S. health system to allow physicians to do what they do best—treat patients—by relieving them of the responsibility of deciding which treatments will be used.”

 Here’s another example: “We are wowed by university students who graduate at the top of their class, yet matriculating in the middle is actually the best strategy for personal and financial success.
 My book, Jogging Towards the C-Suite: An Argument In Favor of Landing Higher By Aiming Lower, shows how attempting to be ‘the best’ destroys the lives of all but the very few who claw their way to the top—and those few are so damaged that they have very little chance of enjoying satisfaction or ever finding happiness.”